 The Company has not generated any revenue to date from product sales and does not expect to generate any revenues from product sales in the foreseeable future.
-Through March 2020, the Company has funded its operations primarily with proceeds from public offerings of its common stock, private placements of its preferred stock and upfront fees received under the Company's former agreement with Eli Lilly and Company (Note 6).
+Through March 31, 2021, the Company has funded its operations primarily with proceeds from public offerings of its common stock, private placements of its preferred stock and upfront fees received under the Company's former agreement with Eli Lilly and Company, which was terminated in March 2020 (see Note 6).
 The Company expects to incur additional operating losses and negative operating cash flows for the foreseeable future.